exonym/exonymwallet/io.exonym.example.sso/README.md

 > There's no database, so if the server is restarted then all account information is lost.

-Exonym's authentication capabilities are based on its decentralized cryptographic identity system, which enables the creation and management of multiple pseudonymous identities.
+Exonym's authentication capabilities are based on its distributed cryptographic identity system, which enables the creation and management of multiple pseudonymous identities.
 This system is designed to provide a high level of privacy and security while also allowing for trustworthy transactions without centralized control.

 In the context of a web server, Exonym's authentication capabilities can be used to verify the identity of users accessing the server's resources.